International Partnership for Human Rights

 International Partnership for Human Rights (IPHR) is an international non-governmental human rights organization with its seat in Brussels, Belgium.
 It was established in the spring of 2008.
 It is a non-profit organization (NGO, registered with the Brussels Commercial Court as an association sans but lucratif, or (ASBL)).

 Aims

 IPHR's main aim is to empower local civil society groups promoting human rights in different countries and help them make their concerns heard at the international level.
 Working together with other human rights NGOs, IPHR acts to advance the rights of vulnerable communities, who are subject to discrimination and human rights abuses in different parts of the world, through monitoring, reporting, awareness-raising, capacity-building and national and international advocacy.

 History

 IPHR was created in the spring of 2008 by a team of human rights practitioners who had previously worked together for the Vienna-based International Helsinki Federation.

+On August 13, 2021, the Russian Ministry of Justice added the partnership to the list of "undesirable organizations" in Russia.